-The Developer will has granted a conservation easement consistent with Section 704.06., Florida Statutes for the Eco-Park to the FGFWFC an entity approved by DCA.
-The Developer must submit a draft of the proposed conservation easement to DCA for review and comment.
-DCA must provide comments on the draft easement within 15 days so as not to unduly delay development.
-Once approved by DCA, the Developer will record the conservation easement in the Lee County Public Records prior to the issuance of a local Development Order or "Early Work" approval for any area containing gopher tortoise habitat other than areas approved in the PDA.
-The conservation easement may be was drafted so as to allow use of the Eco-Park for resource-based recreational activities, enjoyment of nature and education enrichment, including, but not limited to: Picnic areas, trails, benches, boardwalks, biking/jogging trails, vita courses, bird viewing blinds/towers and interpretative facilities, signs, on-going maintenance and removal of exotic vegetation and compliance with the management plan required per the FGFWFC.
-Educational and directional signage will be are permitted within the Eco-Park.
+The Developer has granted a conservation easement consistent with Section 704.06., Florida Statutes for the Eco-Park to the FGFWFC.
+The conservation easement was drafted to allow use of the Eco-Park for resource-based recreational activities, enjoyment of nature and education enrichment, including, but not limited to: Picnic areas, trails, benches, boardwalks, biking/jogging trails, vita courses, bird viewing blinds/towers and interpretative facilities, signs, on-going maintenance and removal of exotic vegetation and compliance with the management plan required per the FGFWFC.
+Educational and directional signage are permitted within the Eco-Park.
 For the purposes of this DRI D.O. the prohibition of signage included within Section 704.06, Florida Statutes applies to off-site signs and billboards.
-The removal of exotics, controlled burns and the maintenance of the vegetation in accordance with the Eco-Park management plan will be permissible in the conservation easement notwithstanding the provisions of Section 704.06, Florida Statutes which prohibiting the destruction of trees.
+The removal of exotics, controlled burns and the maintenance of the vegetation in accordance with the Eco-Park management plan will be permissible in the conservation easement notwithstanding the provisions of Section 704.06, Florida Statutes prohibiting the destruction of trees.